 - Vampire The Masquerade: Bloodlines: Rosa and a Malkavian PC makes a number of mad prophesies and foretellings about the plot of the game.
 All of them turn out to be utterly correct, but not always in the context you'd expect.

 - Dominic Deegan, Oracle for Hire: This trope is subverted.
-Most of Dominic's prophesies are only possibilities, and he has been known to become a Chessmaster and manipulate everyone so that the most desirable possibility comes true.
+Most of Dominic's prophesies are only possibilities, and he has been known to become The Chessmaster and manipulate everyone so that the most desirable possibility comes true.
 The one time he does get a vision that is unavoidable, the Fated Fatal, it only tells him that someone will die, with no clue as to who, when, or how.

-- In Hitmen For Destiny there is an organization called Destiny and it's job is to ensure that various prophecies are fulfilled due to the fact that it's a moneymaking venture and destiny, their moneymaker, is fallible.
+- In Hitmen for Destiny there is an organization called Destiny and its job is to ensure that various prophecies are fulfilled due to the fact that it's a moneymaking venture and destiny, their moneymaker, is fallible.
 The point of this is discussed in spoilerific detail here.

 - In The Ultimate Showdown of Ultimate Destiny, it's prophesied that "only one will survive—" and it comes true: Mr. Rogers!

 - Avatar: The Last Airbender: In 14th episode "The Fortuneteller," Aunt Wu proclaims that the village will not be destroyed by the volcano this year.
 Sokka and Aang later ascend the volcano and discover that, of course, its about to erupt.
 After saving the village Sokka happily tells the villagers that Aunt Wu was wrong, but someone points out that she was still right: she never claimed the volcano wouldn't erupt, only that it wouldn't destroy the village.

 Sokka: But the fortuneteller was wrong!
 You didn't have a safe journey, you were almost killed!Old Man: But I wasn't!
 Alright, have a good one...